 Spice bowls were made of colored porcelain - the body clay was colored in the early phase by adding pigments to the porcelain slip.
 This is a demanding technique since the clay becomes prone to breaking.
 Mainly smaller pieces are made this way.
 Check out my Adriatic collection.

 Oval bread plate is almost flat with a luster line.
-Slightly curved from the center to the sides, these simple pieces made of ivory porcelain with a touch of copper luster add a touch of sophistication to the set.
+Slightly curved from the center to the sides, these simple pieces made of ivory porcelain just like the all porcelain pieces you see.

 The hand screen-printed napkins were made by Vilenica.
 This technique allows for a very precise colors and shades.
 The abstract patterns, inspired by water drops as opposed to dry soil and earthen touch of the set, were printed on linen.
 They match perfectly, right?